 Most PowerPoint presentations are sized for TV-like display in 4:3 format.
 Lectora’s default title size is designed for widescreen monitors and tablets in ~16:9 format.
 Additionally, many older PowerPoint presentations were very small, designed for 800×600 displays.
 When you import the presentation, consider the following when determining the title size in Lectora:

-- Select Specify Custom Size and enter the desired page width.
+- Select another size or Specify Custom Size and enter the desired page width.
 Lectora will automatically set the page height to maintain the aspect ratio.
 This selection is useful when the original content is exceptionally small or exceptionally large.

 PowerPoint Slide Master

 PowerPoint includes “master slides” and “layout” slides.
 This is similar to Lectora’s Themes and other title-level objects, typically inherited throughout the title.
 When PowerPoint content is imported, Lectora will convert these global elements to shapes, images, and text blocks as appropriate, and place them into groups at the title level.

 Objects that are completely off of the slide (i.e., on the paste board) will be imported to Lectora and remain off the working area of the page.
 Items which are placed partially on the page in PowerPoint, will be similarly placed in Lectora, and cropped upon publishing.

 Text Blocks and Fonts

 Lectora will import text blocks as closely as possible to the original.
 You may see some slight variations in font size, line spacing, alignment, colors, or bullets.
 Lectora doesn’t support embedded fonts from PowerPoint.
 If a font used in the PowerPoint presentation isn’t installed on your computer, Lectora will notify you with a message, and apply the default font (Arial) to the imported text.
 This is true for all objects with text, including buttons and shapes.